Community Programming

 2026 Community Read

 Each year, the Southern Cayuga Community Read brings neighbors and friends together to discuss a book that has local relevance while exploring timeless themes related to justice, freedom, and equity.
-This year we will be reading James, by Percival Everett.
+This year, we read James, by Percival Everett.

 Community Read and Community Movie Night